hendrikp/Plugin_OSC/readme.md

 Please note there can be only one connection node for each IP and port.
 Use the signaler plugin to reuse connections in different flowgraphs.

-Details on Usage and Howto video will follow.

 Connection
 ----------
 * ```OSC_Plugin:Connection``` Connection data source or destination